AlanCS/SystemTestingTools/README.md

 [Real life example](/Examples/MovieProject/MovieProject.Tests/MovieProject.IsolatedTests/ComponentTesting/TestServerFixture.cs#L42)

 Explanation: ConfigureInterceptionOfHttpClientCalls() will add a LAST DelegatingHandler to every HttpClient configured with services.AddHttpClient() (as recommended by Microsoft); so we can intercept and return a mock response, configured as above by the method AppendMockHttpCall().

+InterceptLogs() allows namespaces to include or exclude in the logs, first the inclusion filter is executed, then the exclusion one.
+So if you configure namespaceToIncludeStart: new[] { "MovieProject" } namespaceToExcludeStart: new[] { "MovieProject.Proxy" }; then you will get all logs logged from classes whose namespace starts with MovieProject, except if they start with MovieProject.Proxy

 # Extra capabilities